Moduli of flat connections in positive characteristic: Introduction

-The proof of this Theorem relies on the powerful techniques introduced in \cite{Bezrukavnikov:mz} and \cite{Bezrukavnikov:fr}.
+The proof of this Theorem relies on the techniques introduced in \cite{Bezrukavnikov:mz} and \cite{Bezrukavnikov:fr}.
 It has been shown that the ring of differential operators in positive characteristic can be described as an Azumaya algebra on the cotangent bundle.
 As Higgs bundles can be thought of as certain coherent sheaves on cotangent bundles, this allows us to interpret local systems as twisted versions of Higgs bundles.
 In \cite{Bezrukavnikov:fr} it has been shown that this twistedness carries over to the moduli stacks, if we restrict to the open substacks corresponding to smooth spectral curves.
-Our main result \ref{thm:mainresult} is a generalization of this observation to all spectral curves, including highly singular and non-reduced ones.
-As such, the ideas relevant to the proof are a natural continuation of those found in \cite{Bezrukavnikov:fr}.
+Our main result \ref{thm:mainresult} is a generalisation of this observation to all spectral curves, including highly singular and non-reduced ones.

+The results described above have appeared in the authors PhD thesis, and were first disseminated in a 2013 preprint.
+After the preprint appeared, a partial generalisation of Theorem \ref{thm:main} has been obtained by Chen--Zhu \cite{Chen:2013aa}.
+They prove that for a reductive group $G$ the moduli stack of $G$-local systems on $X$ is \'etale locally equivalent to the moduli stack of $G$-Higgs bundles on $X^{(1)}$, provided the characteristic of the base field $k$ is big enough.
+What remains interesting about the $GL_n$-case considered in this article, is that it is possible to study the interaction of these \'etale local equivalences and stability conditions; which is not addressed in \cite{Chen:2013aa}.

 After establishing Theorem \ref{thm:mainresult} we give two applications.
 First we deduce properness of the Hitchin map introduced by Laszlo and Pauly (\cite[Prop.
-5.1]{MR1810690}).
+5.1]{MR1810690}), using Nitsure's properness result for the Hitchin map for Higgs bundles (\cite[Thm.
+6.1]{MR1085642}).